Arthur Compton: Compton effect

 The quantity h/m_{e}c is known as the Compton wavelength of the electron; it is equal to 2.43×10^-12 m.
 The wavelength shift λ′ − λ lies between zero (for θ = 0°) and twice the Compton wavelength of the electron (for θ = 180°).
 He found that some X-rays experienced no wavelength shift despite being scattered through large angles; in each of these cases the photon failed to eject an electron.
 Thus the magnitude of the shift is related not to the Compton wavelength of the electron, but to the Compton wavelength of the entire atom, which can be upwards of 10,000 times smaller.

 "When I presented my results at a meeting of the American Physical Society in 1923", Compton later recalled, "it initiated the most hotly contested scientific controversy that I have ever known."
 The wave nature of light had been well demonstrated, and the idea that it could have a dual nature was not easily accepted.
 It was particularly telling that diffraction in a crystal lattice could only be explained with reference to its wave nature.
 It earned Compton the Nobel Prize in Physics in 1927.
-(Note: The 1927 Nobel Prize was also awarded to C. T. R. Wilson for the invention of the Wilson cloud chamber.)
 Compton and Alfred W. Simon developed the method for observing at the same instant individual scattered X-ray photons and the recoil electrons.
 In Germany, Walther Bothe and Hans Geiger independently developed a similar method.